rfalanga/MyGoogleBooks/README.md

 perform a search with the Google Book API.
 This was done in a separate, console project.

+### Architectual changes
+I'm going to create another project to put the Google Book API code into

 ## The basic app
 The basic instrunctions were to prepare an app that allowed a user to search for books either by author or title.
 Naturally, other